 This integration allows organizations to aggregate their internal logs and combine them with validated threat intelligence to easily spot trends or patterns that are out of the ordinary, act on them efficiently, and:

 - Provides the necessary context to be able to take action on the indicators

 - Enables real-time threat analysis and indicator correlation

 - Automates the detection of advanced threats

 - Ensures that organizations are sending validated threat intelligence to RSA

 ThreatConnect® unites cybersecurity people, processes and technologies behind a cohesive intelligence-driven defense.
 Built for security teams at all maturity levels, the ThreatConnect platform enables organizations to benefit from their collective knowledge and talents; develop security processes; and leverage their existing technologies to identify, protect and respond to threats in a measurable way.
 More than 1,200 companies and agencies worldwide use ThreatConnect to maximize the value of their security technology investments, combat the fragmentation of their security organizations, and enhance their infrastructure with relevant threat intelligence.
-To register for a free ThreatConnect account or learn more, visit: www.threatconnect.com.
+To learn more about ThreatConnect, visit: www.threatconnect.com.